The best way is to see our position is

 after 100 yards turn left into Filey.

-If you fancy a change and have a good map reader
+If you fancy a change, there is a quicker

 usually quicker with very little traffic.
 After